-The build-up of CO2 in blood, hypoventilation, and increased dead space.
+Some of the causes include the build-up of CO2 in the blood, hypoventilation, and increased dead space.

-Increase the number of BPM, increase the size of breaths (tidal volume), and decrease dead space.
+You can increase the number of breaths per minute, increase the size of the breaths, or decrease dead space.

 3. What are the causes of Respiratory alkalosis?

-Must have a low amount of CO2 in blood, hyperventilation, pain, and anxiety.
+A low amount of CO2 in the blood, hyperventilation, pain, and anxiety.

 4. How can you correct respiratory alkalosis?

-Decrease the number of BPM, medication for pain, and treat anxiety.
+You can decrease the number of breaths per minute, give medication for pain, and treat the anxiety.

 5. What are the causes of metabolic acidosis?

-Low amount of HCO3 in blood, diarrhea, aspirin toxicity, diabetes, and renal failure.
+A low amount of Bicarb in the blood, diarrhea, aspirin toxicity, diabetes, and renal failure.

 6. How can you correct metabolic acidosis?

-Stop or correct whatever is causing the issue, medication for diarrhea, and treat renal failure.
+You can correct metabolic acidosis by stopping or correcting whatever is causing the issue.
+You can also provide medication for diarrhea, and treat the renal failure.

 7. What are the causes of metabolic alkalosis?

-Increase in HCO3 in the blood, vomiting, NG suctioning, and the ingestion of NaHCO3.
+An increase in Bicarb in the blood, vomiting, NG suctioning, and the ingestion of sodium Bicarb.

 8. How can you correct metabolic alkalosis?

-Stop or correct the vomiting, discontinue NG suctioning, and stop the NaHCO3 ingestion.
+You correct it by stopping or correcting the vomiting, discontinue NG suctioning, and stop the sodium Bicarb ingestion.

 9. What is oxygenation?

-It is represented by the PaO2; it is measured only of the oxygen dissolved in plasma.
+Oxygenation is represented by the PaO2 values and it is measured only of the oxygen dissolved in plasma.

 10. What is the first step before doing an ABG?

-Check the patient’s chart to confirm the doctor’s order and indication.
+The first step is to check the patient’s chart to confirm the doctor’s order.